 - Extra light or sound sensitivity, blurred vision or a ringing in the ears.

 - General mental fatigue.

-- Changes in your normal pattern of sleep.
+- Changes in your regular pattern of sleep.

-The more severe any type of injury which you have suffered and the more serious or long-lasting the effects will be on your health and quality of life, the higher the amount of compensation that you could be awarded.
-As such when looking at more serious and severe head injuries, the symptoms below will usually indicate more serious injury and a higher award:
+The more severe any type of injury you have suffered and the more serious or long-lasting effects on your health and quality of life, the higher the amount of head injury compensation you could be awarded.
+As such, when looking at more serious and severe head injuries, the symptoms below will usually indicate a more serious injury and a higher award:

 - Being unconscious for a period which could last several hours.

 - Suffering convulsions and/ or seizures.